-Unopened Retro Magic: The Gathering Booster Packs
+Unopened Vintage Magic: The Gathering Booster Packs

 Back in the day the retro Magic Cards were a bit different from what the game has become today.
 I remember getting my first starter pack of Revised way back in 3rd grade.
 Thats 1994!
 Over twenty years ago.
 Recently, out of nowhere, I was overcome by an extreme nostalgia for the old 90s magic cards.